siegeon/magic.lambda.image/README.md

 Image manipulation library for Magic, allowing you to do basic manipulation of images, in addition to generating QR codes.

+## Generating a QR code

+You can use the **[qr.generate]** slot to create a QR code.
+This slow returns the QR code as a `MemoryStream`, which allows you to return its output directly over the HTTP response object, which again will persist the QR code back as the response to the caller if you're in a web project of some sort using Magic.

 ## Quality gates

 - [![Build status](https://travis-ci.com/polterguy/magic.lambda.image.svg?master)](https://travis-ci.com/polterguy/magic.lambda.image)